burnout

 4. Connect at a Deeper Level With Patients:

-5. Show Up With Intention, and Foster a Healthy Team Spirit:
+5. Show Up With Intention and Foster a Healthy Team Spirit:

-We are contagious and we attract what we are.
+We are contagious, and we attract what we are.
 If we show up in a state of negativity, we can expect to get the same in return.
 If we are grateful, thankful, helpful, and singing others’ praises, that is what will boomerang back to us.
 Show up with intention and see the impact it has.
-Over time, observe how your intentional actions transform the team culture and happiness of others.
+Over time, observe how your intentional actions transform the team culture and the happiness of others.
 But most importantly, notice how it transforms and energizes you.

 6. Treat Others as You’d Like to be Treated:

 When we take control and operate from our core values, everyone wins.
-Our personal sword against burnout is sharpened by acts of kindness that build resilience from the burnout in the people who surround us and impact is daily.
+Our personal sword against burnout is sharpened by acts of kindness that build resilience from the burnout in the people who surround us and impact us daily.
 Walk the high road that avoids office drama and gossip while being careful not to exude superiority.

 7. Communicate Openly and With Intention:

 It’s up to us to create our own “recovery from burnout plans.”
 Only we know what best serves us and what no longer does.
 Putting thought and energy into creating our preferred futures is far more rewarding than complaining about our current reality.
 There is no better time of year to move forward with becoming the best version of ourselves that we can be.
-So, take time for yourself.
-Let 2022 be the year of self-care, not just for yourself, but for those you are caring for as well.

 DentalPost is the dental industry’s premier and largest online and mobile job board.